 Does Social Media Support Liars?

 Does the potential for anonymity in social media bring out the liars in us?
 From lying about credentials to creating sock puppet accounts, there’s no shortage of dishonesty on social networks.
+Let’s explore some examples of social media lies.

 On one hand I love the way social media enables companies and individuals to be more transparent in what they do.